-These functions take a dataset creation property list, hid_t dcp_lid and create temporary (e.g. UNregistered) HDF5 property list entries to control the ZFP filter.
+These functions take a dataset creation property list, hid_t dcp_lid and create temporary HDF5 property list entries to control the ZFP filter.
 Calling any of these functions removes the effects of any previous call to any one of these functions.
 In addition, calling any one of these functions also has the effect of adding the filter to the pipeline.

-The properties interface is more type-safe.
-However, there is no way for the implementation of these properties to reside within the filter plugin itself.
-The properties interface requires that the caller link with with the filter library, libh5zzfp.a.
+The properties interface is more type-safe than the generic interface.
+However, there is no way for the implementation of the properties interface to reside within the filter plugin itself.
+The properties interface requires that the caller link with with the filter as a library, libh5zzfp.a.
 The generic interface does not require this.

-Note that the properties and generic interfaces can be used when the filter is used either as a plugin or as a library.
+Note that either interface can be used whether the filter is used as a plugin or as a library.
 The difference is whether the application calls H5Z_zfp_initialize() or not.